ingenarel/Plymouth-Creator/README.md

 - python-3
 - PyGobject
 - tkinter
-    + `apt-get install python-tk`
+    + `sudo pacman -S install python-tk`
     + `pip install tk`
 - ffmpeg

 ## How to run:
-Download the .zip or the .tar.gz file with the source code from the [releases section](https://github.com/Techcrafter/Plymouth-Creator/releases) and extract it.
+clone the repo.
-On Debian based systems, open the file "RUN ME.sh" in terminal to install the needed dependencies.
+On Arch based systems, open the file "RUN ME.sh" in terminal to install the needed dependencies.
 Alternatively, install the dependencies manually from [#dependencies](#dependencies).
 The script will install the needed packages, so you'll eventually need to enter your sudo password.
 Afterwards, the script will launch the GUI, which is self explanation.